wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 4.3.7 =
+* [New] A few users have experienced a conflict between AdBlock (and friends) and our stylesheet and javascript files.
+Apparently an overzealous ad blocker can prevent our assets from loading, thus showing [a quite messy interface](https://slimstat.freshdesk.com/support/solutions/articles/12000000414-the-reports-are-not-being-rendered-correctly-or-buttons-do-not-work).
+A notice has been added to the plugin and it will be displayed if this behavior is detected.
+If you are getting the message but you're not using AdBlock, then make sure to refresh your browser cache (thank you, [acekin](https://wordpress.org/support/topic/interface-questions)).
+* [New] Top and Recent Downloads will now show a preview thumbnail when hovering each entry, if the downloaded file's extension ends in JPG, PNG or GIF (thank you, [willfretwell](https://wordpress.org/support/topic/thumbnails-of-downloads)).
+* [New] If you configured Slimstat to display its menu in your admin bar, and you browse your website while logged in, the links to the various report screens will now automatically activate a filter for the current page.
+* [Update] The [Browscap](http://browscap.org/) database has been updated to version 6016, released on August 4th, 2016.
+* [Fix] The new Settings interface was saving more information than needed, specifically for backward compatibility with the Network Settings add-on, even if it was not installed.
+* [Fix] The Live Stream functionality (i.e. auto-refreshing the access log report every few seconds) could not be deactivated.
+* [Fix] Minor clean-up around the new Settings screens (thanks to all those who pointed out the glitches)
+* [Fix] Multiple data purges were being scheduled under certain circumstances (second attempt).

 = 4.3.6 =
 * [New] In the last few weeks we've been working on revamping the Settings screens, by turning those boring radio buttons and text areas into more polished and modern switches and sortable tag lists.
 No more separating values with commas, when creating blacklists or configuring access control lists.
 Now you can type values as tokens, drag and drop them to reorganize your lists, and easily delete values.
 Pleae note: we had to rename some class variables to streamline our codebase, so if you're referencing them in your code, make sure to use the new names to avoid errors.
 Please report any issues or concern to our [support team](http://support.wp-slimstat.com).
-* [New] A few users have experienced a conflict between AdBlock (and friends) and our stylesheet and javascript files.
-Apparently an overzealous ad blocker can prevent our assets from loading, thus showing [a quite messy interface](https://slimstat.freshdesk.com/support/solutions/articles/12000000414-the-reports-are-not-being-rendered-correctly-or-buttons-do-not-work).
-A notice has been added to the plugin and it will be displayed if this behavior is detected (thank you, [acekin](https://wordpress.org/support/topic/interface-questions)).
 * [Update] New versions of our premium add-ons will be released in the next few hours, to update the compatibility to the latest version of Slimstat.
 If you are not upgrading the main plugin, please DO NOT upgrade the add-ons.
 * [Update] Introduced some PHP code optimizations to the tracker.
 Readability has also been improved, by retrofitting our existing code and applying our style guide to it.
 * [Update] [AmCharts Map](https://www.amcharts.com/javascript-maps/), the library used to render our geolocation map, has been updated to version 3.20.9.
 * [Update] Language files now contain all the new strings introduced in the last few updates.
 Please consider contributing to the project by submitting a translation in your language.
-* [Fix] Multiple data purges were being scheduled under certain circumstances.

 = 4.3.5 =
 * [New] The slim_events table is now being archived along with the main slim_stats table.